IIIF/api/source/api/presentation/3.0/index.md

 The content resource, such as an image, is linked in the `body` property of the Annotation.
 The content resource _MUST_ have an `id` field, with the value being the URI at which it can be obtained.
 If a IIIF Image service is available for an image, then the URI _MUST_ be the complete URI to a particular size of the image content, such as `http://example.org/image1/full/1000,/0/default.jpg`.
 It _MUST_ have a `type` of "Image".
 Its media type _MAY_ be listed in `format`, and its height and width _MAY_ be given as integer values for `height` and `width` respectively.

 Although it might seem redundant, the URI of the Canvas _MUST_ be repeated in the `target` field of the Annotation.
 This is to ensure consistency with Annotations that target only part of the resource, described in more detail below, and to remain faithful to the Web Annotation specification, where `target` is mandatory.

+The format of the resource _MUST_ be included and _MUST_ be the media type that is returned when the resource is dereferenced.
+The type of the content resource _SHOULD_ be taken from this [list in the Open Annotation specification][openannotypes], or a similar well-known resource type ontology.
+For resources that are displayed as part of the rendering (such as images, text transcriptions, performances of music from the manuscript and so forth) the motivation _MUST_ be "painting".
+The content resources _MAY_ also have any of the other fields defined in this specification, including commonly `label`, `description`, `metadata`, `license` and `attribution`.

 Additional features of the [Web Annotation][webanno] data model _MAY_ also be used, such as selecting a segment of the Canvas or content resource, or embedding the comment or transcription within the Annotation.
 The use of advanced features sometimes results in situations where the `target` is not a content resource, but instead a `SpecificResource`, a `Choice`, or other non-content object.
 Implementations should check the `type` of the resource and not assume that it is always content to be rendered.